SolarLune/tetra3d/readme.md

 That's basically it.

 Note that Tetra3D is, indeed, a work-in-progress and so will require time to get to a good state.
 But I feel like it works pretty well as is.
 Feel free to examine the examples folder for some examples showing how Tetra3D works.
 Calling `go run .` from within their directories should work.

+Tetra3D also has an add-on that smooths out the workflow a bit more and adds a few features.
+Check the Releases section for the Python file, which, after downloading, you can install from Blender.
+You can also just download `tetra3d.py` from the file list above and install it that way.
+For more information, check out the Wiki for tips and tricks.

 ## What's missing?